jameslawler/notes/docs/portuguese/verbs/todo/cheirar.md

 ## Writing Prompts

-1. Descreva os cheiros de algo que comeu hoje.
-Describe the smells of something you ate today.
+1. Descreva o cheiro de algo que comeu hoje.
+Describe the smell of something you ate today.
-2. Quais são suas flores favoritas?
+2. Quais são as suas flores favoritas?
 What are your favourite flowers?
 3. Descreva o cheiro da chuva?
 Describe the smell of rain?s